Albury: British settlement

 Among the first squatters to follow in the steps of the explorers and settle in the district were William Wyse and Charles Ebden.

 The first European buildings erected at the crossing place were a provisions store and some small huts.
-A survey for a town was commissioned in 1838 by Assistant Surveyor Thomas Townsend who mapped out Wodonga Place (the present Wodonga Place) as the western boundary, Hume Street as the northern boundary, Kiewa Street to the east and Nurigong Street to the south, with Townsend Street being the only other north–south road, and Ebden and Hovell Streets being the two other east–west roads.
-Townsend proposed the settlement be named 'Bungambrawatha ', the Aboriginal name for the area, but when his plan was eventually approved and published in the Government Gazette on 13 April 1839 the name had been changed to Albury.
+A survey for a town was commissioned in 1838 by Assistant Surveyor Thomas Scott Townsend, who mapped out Wodonga Place (the present Wodonga Place) as the western boundary, Hume Street as the northern boundary, Kiewa Street to the east and Nurigong Street to the south, with Townsend Street being the only other north–south road, and Ebden and Hovell Streets being the two other east–west roads.
+Townsend proposed the settlement be named "Bungambrawatha", the Aboriginal name for the area, but when his plan was eventually approved and published in the Government Gazette on 13 April 1839 the name had been changed to Albury.

-Albury is said to be named after a village in Kent, England which it apparently resembled, though that referenced publication seems incorrect since there is no Albury in Kent.
-More plausible is Albury in adjacent Surrey, straddling the Tillingbourne river and a significant 18th century site of mills and industry.
+Albury is said to be named after a village in Kent, England, which it apparently resembled, though that referenced publication seems incorrect since there is no Albury in Kent.
+More plausible is Albury in adjacent Surrey, straddling the River Tillingbourne and a significant 18th-century site of mills and industry.